The People Tree Sessions

-The Peopletree Sessions is an album by American actress and model Milla Jovovich, released in September 1998 by Peopletree Recordings.
+The Peopletree Sessions is the second studio album by American actress and model Milla Jovovich, released in September 1998 by Peopletree Recordings.
 The material on the album was largely recorded at the Los Angeles home studio of producer and Peopletree label head David Turin.
 Jovovich and her musical collaborator Chris Brenner have disowned the album as an unauthorized release.

 Background

 Milla Jovovich and her frequent collaborator Chris Brenner were invited by producer David Turin (also known as Emit Bloch, and credited on The Peopletree Sessions as H. Loops) to work on music with him after being introduced to Turin by his wife Kate Garner, who had previously worked with Jovovich on some photography shoots.
 The songs on The Peopletree Sessions were recorded in home studios in Los Angeles and San Francisco, with most of the material being recorded in Turin's Hollywood Hills apartment.
 Speaking about the album's production, Turin said: "We did it in hallways, bathrooms, straight into the jack in the back of the Mac, over the phone ... and then passed the tracks around to all sorts of home studios, even e-mailing them as mp3s, just to see what other people would do with them in the comfort of their own homes."